 The table of log summaries that you can click to view the full details for individual log entries.

 An Expand all down arrow at the top right corner of the log entries panel to show the details of all log entries.
 This action may take some time if the panel has a lot of log entries.

 If available, a source link to locate the source code that generates the log entry.

 Navigating to source code

-Logs Viewer allows you to navigate to the source code that generates a log entry.
+Logs Explorer allows you to navigate to the source code that generates a log entry.
 To enable this feature, you should build your project from a local git repository, and you must add source location information to log entries.